 In the Flanders region, the official language is Dutch and in Wallonia, the language is French.
 German is also spoken by a small number of Belgians who live along the German border.

 You may also like: Bridges in Brugge, Belgium

 As a matter of being respectful of a host country’s culture, we always recommend learning a few words of the host area’s language.
 B

-ut truthfully, even if you say “good morning” in Dutch and then start speaking French because you think it will be your common language with Belgians, it’s likely hotel personel and even people on the street will guide the conversation in English.
+ut truthfully, even if you say “good morning” in Dutch and then start speaking French because you think it will be your common language with Belgians, it’s likely hotel personnel and even people on the street will guide the conversation in English.

-When compared to visiting many other European countries, it’s a low stress language scenario in any case.
+When compared to visiting many other European countries, it’s a low-stress language scenario in any case.